zumbalogy/command_search/README.md

 search fields.
 Providing an empty list for either the general or command search fields is OK.

 * Collection: Either an array of hashes or a class that is a Mongoid::Document.

-* Query: The string query to use to search the collection, such as 'user:me' or 'bee|wasp'.
+* Query: The string to use to search the collection, such as 'user:me' or 'bee|wasp'.

 * Options: A hash that describes how to search the collection.
-CommandSearch will use the following keys:
+CommandSearch will use the following keys, all of which are optional:

   * fields: An array of the values to search in items of the collection.